HTTPArchive/almanac.httparchive.org/src/content/en/2020/http2.md

 <figcaption>{{ figure_link(caption="HTTP/2 prioritization support in common CDNs.", sheets_gid="1152953475", sql_file="percentage_of_h2_and_h3_sites_affected_by_cdn_prioritization.sql") }}</figcaption>
 </figure>

 For non-CDN usage, I expect the number of servers that correctly apply HTTP/2 prioritization to be considerably smaller.
-For example, [NodeJS’s HTTP/2 implementation does not even support prioritization](https://twitter.com/jasnell/status/1245410283582918657).
+For example, [NodeJS’s HTTP/2 implementation does not support prioritization](https://twitter.com/jasnell/status/1245410283582918657).

-{# TODO consider rewording to come across as less of a dig.
-Or at least removing the word "even" #}

 ### Goodbye Server push?